FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 * &lt;singular-unit&gt; &lt;plural-time-units&gt; - "GB Hours", "MB Days"
 * &lt;plural-units&gt;/&lt;singular-time-unit&gt; - "GB/Hour", "PB/Day"

+UsageUnit MUST be composed of the list of recommended units listed in this section unless the UsageUnit value covers a dimension not listed in the recommended unit set or if the unit covers a count-based unit distinct from allowed values in the count dimension listed in "Allowed Values."

 Unit names are listed in this section with the appropriate capitalization.
 If the unit is not listed in the table, it is to be used over a functional equivalent with similar meaning or incompatible capitalization.

-The following tables list the valid singular units for 3 dimensions of measurement: time, data, and count.
+The following table and next section list the valid singular units for 3 dimensions of measurement: time, data, and count.

 | Time         | Count        |
 |--------------|--------------|